tpaul016/search-engine/README.md

 inverIndex = indexAndDictBuilder.buildIndex("searchapp/cor_pre_proc/corpus", True, True, True)
 ```
 - Modify the Boolean parameters to toggle: Stopword, Stemming and Normalization respectively as stated in the code snippet
+- Rerun the application using the instructions found in the previous section **Running the application**
+- The inverted index is stored in a file named *index.json*.
+The Bigram index is stored in a file named *biIndex.json*.
+    - These files are located in searchapp/index_and_dict/
 # End of Instructions for the Grader

 # Developer Instructions